RTcmix/rtcmix.github.io/reference/instruments/JFIR.md

 p7 | bypass filter | 0: bypass off, 1: bypass on | yes | no | usually use 0 |
 p8 | frequency response table | reference to a pfield table-handle | yes | no |

-   p3 (amplitude), p6 (pan) and p7 (bypass) can receive dynamic updates from a table or real-time control source.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   p8 should be a reference to a pfield table-handle.

 Author:  John Gibson, 7/3/99; rev for v4, JGG, 7/24/04
 Filter design code adapted from Bill Schottstaedt's Snd.